Covid 19 coronavirus: Prime Minister Jacinda Ardern on travel bubble, virus response ahead of election

 "We still need people to be on guard."

-She urged everyone asked to get a test if they were offered one as testing would help ensure there wasn't community transmission.
+She urged everyone asked to get a test if they were offered one, as testing would help ensure there wasn't community transmission.

 "Please say yes to the test."